ZupIT/horusec-docs/content/en/docs/References/CLI.md

 ## What is it?

-The CLI, or Command Line Interface, is the Horusec code part, in which you can run commands to make safety analysis or [**vulnerabilities**](vulnerabilities/) identification and classification.
+CLI, or Command Line Interface, is the Horusec code part, in which you can run commands to make safety analysis or [**vulnerabilities**](vulnerabilities/) identification and classification.

 ## What are the commands?